 Close to Dahab is Nuweiba, full of beach camps that are made only for relaxation…my favorite is in a place called Ras Shitan (translated to Devil’s Head!)

-3. Adventure in Egypt
+3. Plenty of Adventure in Egypt

 Adrenaline.
 I hear you.
 This is my personal favorite.
 And Egypt is not short on that side either!